windicss/docs/index.md

 features:
   - title: On-demand
-    details: Genreate CSS only for utilities you use.
+    details: Generate CSS only for utilities you use.
 With instant hot reload and minimal reproduction size.
   - title: First-class Integrations
     details: Provides first-class integrations and best DX for the tools you love.
 Including Vite, Webpack, Nuxt, Svelte and more!
   - title: Auto-utilities